Google Expanded Sitelinks: Optimize Opening Text in META Description Tag

 Related posts:

-1. Publishers: Solve Tracking Code, Duplicate Content Issues with the Canonical URL Tag
+1. Publishers: Solve Tracking Code, Duplicate Content Issues with Rel=Canonical

 2. Blog Tag Optimization Tips for News Sites